-As a Psychologist and fellow love seeker I read endless posts on social media about love, what is ed relationships, what is ed marriage and heartbreak.
-Whether itâ€™s an affirming quote about staying true to yourself, purchase or a blog shared on Facebook about dating or loneliness, I canâ€™t help but wonder how much all of this advice is actually helping or hurting those of us reading it.
+As a Psychologist and fellow love seeker I read endless posts on social media about love, relationships, marriage and heartbreak.
+Whether itâ€™s an affirming quote about staying true to yourself, or a blog shared on Facebook about dating or loneliness, I canâ€™t help but wonder how much all of this advice is actually helping or hurting those of us reading it.

 While thereâ€™s no harm in good advice and seeking guidance from qualified professionals, I do believe that there are some things you could never learn about the many facets of love by reading about it.